comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 An arbitrary version number that is assigned to that commit_sha.
 Calculated using the row number when sorting by the source_model_version_first_used_at column in ascending order.
 It is therefore possible that the version numbers don't match up exactly with all commit_shas in the preselector project, especially if there are multiple commits in a single day.

 {% enddocs %}

+# Fact Preselector

+{% docs column__pk_fact_preselector %}

+The unique id of each row in Fact Preselector.

+{% enddocs %}

+{% docs column__fk_dim_date_created_at_preselector_output %}

+Foreign key that is used to relate the created at date from the preselector output to Dim Date.

+{% enddocs %}

+{% docs column__fk_dim_time_created_at_preselector_output %}

+Foreign key that is used to relate the created at time from the preselector output to Dim Time.

+{% enddocs %}

+{% docs column__menu_week_output_version %}

+The preselector can output and overwrite each menu week's pre-selection multiple times, either because the customer has changed their preferences or because the preselector batch job from CMS has been run again.
+This column indicates which sequential version of the output it is for that menu week per billing agreement.

+{% enddocs %}

+{% docs column__is_latest_menu_week_output_version %}

+The preselector can output and overwrite each menu week's pre-selection multiple times, either because the customer has changed their preferences or because the preselector batch job from CMS has been run again.
+This column indicates whether the output is the latest version or not for that menu week per billing agreement.
+Note that this may not be the same as the latest set of meals that the customers sees on the frontend, because they may have made a deviation themselves.

+{% enddocs %}

+{% docs column__fk_dim_recipes_main_recipe %}

+Foreign key that is used to relate to the main recipe of the row's recipe.

+{% enddocs %}